viplazylmht/DataMiningLab01/README.md

 # DataMining Lab 01 - Preprocessing

-# Hou to use
+# How to use

-Note: Feel free to pass `-h` option to show help each command.
+Note: Feel free to pass `-h` option to show help each of command.

 1. List column that missing data